MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

 8. Select **View subscribers** to display the members of the group.
 You can view details about the subscribers in the group, but you cannot make any edits to the subscribers or the subscriptions that they are assigned.

 ## Frequently asked questions
-### Q: Can I choose multiple subscription levels to be assigned within an AAD group?
+### Q: Can I choose multiple subscription levels to be assigned within an Azure AD group?
 A: No -- everyone in the group receives the same subscription.

-### Q: Can I edit subscriber details of individuals added in an AAD group?
+### Q: Can I edit subscriber details of individuals added in an Azure AD group?
-A: No – To modify information for an individual subscriber, you will need to remove them from the AAD security group and assign them a subscription individually.
+A: No – To modify information for an individual subscriber, you will need to remove them from the Azure AD security group and assign them a subscription individually.

-### Q: I added someone to my AAD security group, but I don’t see them add in the Subscriptions Administration Portal, and they don’t have a subscription.
+### Q: I added someone to my Azure AD security group, but I don’t see them add in the Subscriptions Administration Portal, and they don’t have a subscription.
 Why not?
-A: If your organization operates Azure Active Directory on-prem instead of in the cloud, you may see delays of up to 24 hours before the user is added.
+A: Depending on how your organization has configured Azure AD, you may see delays of up to 24 hours before the user is added.
 If it’s been longer than 24 hours, [contact support](https://visualstudio.microsoft.com/support/support-overview-vs).

 ## See also